pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 traffic, like web pages (HTTP), email, IM, VOIP etc will go into other queues.

-On current versions of pfSense, queue sizes and bandwidths are sized appropriately for most configurations by the wizard, unlike older versions.
+On current versions of pfSense software, queue sizes and bandwidths are sized appropriately for most configurations by the wizard, unlike older versions.
 In some cases they may need to be manually adjusted, but for the majority of cases it is unnecessary.

 Multiple Lan/Wan
 ~~~~~~~~~~~~~~~~